Voluntary Guidelines for Methamphetamine Laboratory Cleanup

 The Voluntary Guidelines for Methamphetamine Laboratory Cleanup provides technical guidance for state and local personnel responsible for methamphetamine (meth) lab cleanup.
 The Guidelines are based on an extensive review of the best available science and practices and addresses general cleanup activities, identifies best practices for specific items or materials, discusses sampling procedures, and provides additional technical resources.

-The Methamphetamine Remediation Research Act of 2007 (56 pp, 5.7M) required EPA to develop these guidelines, based on the best currently available knowledge in the field of meth lab remediation.
+The Methamphetamine Remediation Research Act of 2007 (PDF) (56pp, 5.7M, About PDF) required EPA to develop these guidelines, based on the best currently available knowledge in the field of meth lab remediation.
 EPA reviewed state guidance and regulations to develop these voluntary guidelines.
 In addition, this document has received extensive review and refinement from a broad array of stakeholders as well as focused feedback from nationally-recognized experts in meth lab remediation.

 Guidelines Questions and Answers: